azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ![Overview Change Feed with multiple consumers](./images/cosmosdb/changefeedvisual.png)

-### Sample: Create a customerView collection for query optimized access to Customer data
+### Sample: Create a customerView collection for query-optimized access to Customer data

-There are two options either to deploy the Cosmos DB via Portal or via _bicep_
+Explain the use case...

-template:
+There are two options either to deploy the Cosmos DB via the Azure Portal or via a _bicep_ template.

 #### Option 1: Deployment via Portal

 See the description of how to deploy a Cosmos DB via Portal from above or use the existing one.
-Create a collection `customerView` using as partition key '/area'.
+Create a collection `customerView` using as partition key `/area`.

 | Option Name     | Value                                                 |
 | --------------- | ----------------------------------------------------- |